DucManhPhan/DucManhPhan.github.io/_post_preparation/2018-11-01-Abstract-Factory-Pattern.md

 <br>

-## Combination with other design patterns
+## Relations with other design patterns
+- Abstract factory and Bridge pattern.

+- Abstract factory and Factory Method pattern.

+- Singleton and abstract factory.

 <br>